 For adults, treatment begins with an in-depth interview and psychological evaluation.
 The residential program includes psychiatric services, individual and group counseling, family therapy (including a family week program), education, a recreation program, spirituality sessions, and art therapy.

-A gender-separate adolescent residential program lasts a minimum of 35 days and includes many of the same treatment modalities as adult inpatient care, plus canine therapy at a local animal shelter.
+A gender-separate adolescent residential program lasts a minimum of 35 days and includes many of the same treatment modalities as adult inpatient care, plus canine therapy at a local animal shelter and Seven Challenges, a program specific to adolescents.
 A state-certified teacher provides tutoring and group learning.
 There’s also an adolescent IOP.

-The treatment team includes a psychiatrist, a physician, physician assistants, nurses, social workers, and master’s level counselors.
-The 12 individuals polled on the staff’s level of training and experience at the time of this writing gave it an above-average rating of four out of five stars.
+Rimrock's website notes the treatment team includes a psychiatrist, a physician, physician assistants, nurses, social workers, licensed addiction counselors, and master’s level counselors.
+The 12 individuals polled on the staff’s level of training and experience at the time of this writing gave positive feedback.

 ACCOMMODATIONS & AMENITIES

-There is currently no information provided by the facility regarding its living arrangements and related offerings, however, the 12 surveyed individuals gave the facility’s cleanliness an average rating of 3.83 stars.
+There is currently no information provided by the facility regarding its living arrangements and related offerings, however, the 12 surveyed individuals gave the facility’s cleanliness an average rating.
+Adults are permitted to bring cell phones to residential treatment, but adolescents are not.

 WHAT ALUMNI SAY

-At the time of this writing alumni reviews were about evenly split been positive and more ambivalent or neutral reports.
-Individuals tended to give the facility ratings of around three stars for its family program and its exercise and leisure provisions, but lower ratings for its holistic offerings.
+Alumni tended to give the facility ratings of four and five stars for its family program and its exercise and leisure provisions, but lower ratings for its holistic offerings.

 WHAT FRIENDS & FAMILY SAY

-Of the 11 reviews submitted to Rehabs.com at the time of this writing, six were positive, three were neutral or ambivalent, and two were negative.
-The loved ones polled at the time of this writing gave the facility an average rating of 3.8 stars for its family program (based on 10 survey responses), 3.86 stars for its exercise and leisure options (based on seven survey responses), and three stars for its holistic options (based on six survey responses).
+Of the 11 reviews from loved ones submitted to Rehabs.com at the time of this writing, nine were generally positive and two were negative.
+Based on 10 loved ones polled at the time of this writing gave the facility an average ratings for its family program.

-Yet some reviewers questioned the long-term effectiveness of treatment, and L.L.C. complained of excessive focus on the 12-Steps, long waits for beds, and difficulty in accessing treatment financially.
-“I have heard that they do not have a good handle on their staff and patients,” L.L.C added.
+Yet some reviewers questioned the long-term effectiveness of treatment, and L.L.C. complained of excessive focus on the 12-Steps.

-The facility’s website indicates that insurance and private pay are accepted, and there is a relationship with healthcare loans company American Healthcare Lending.
-The nine reviewers polled on the facility’s affordability at the time of this writing gave it a rating of 3.56 out of five stars.
+The facility’s website indicates that insurance and private pay are accepted, and financing options are provided through the healthcare loans company American Healthcare Lending.
+Nine reviewers polled on the facility’s affordability at the time of this writing gave ok ratings.

 User ReviewsReview this Center